 Doug Stamm is an experienced trial and appellate lawyer in both civil and criminal law.
 He has tried over twenty-five cases to verdict, and briefed and argued numerous appeals.
 His civil experience includes representing some of the nation’s largest corporations in cases involving real estate, business law, banking, commercial law, and products liability.
 Mr. Stamm also has extensive experience handling criminal cases, having defended hundreds of clients from charges that include drug trafficking, sex crimes, weapons offenses, fraud, and violent crimes.

 Mr. Stamm is actively involved in several local and statewide organizations.
-He is a volunteer with CASA for Children for Multnomah, Washington, and Columbia Counties, a group that advocates in court on behalf of children in foster care.
-Mr. Stamm is also a member of the Oregon State Bar House of Delegates, and the Oregon State Bar Client Security Fund, which serves as a fund of grace for clients that have lost money as a result of an attorney’s dishonest conduct.
-He is a previous member of the Florida Bar Journal and News editorial board, as well as the Florida Bar Clients’ Security Fund.
+He is a past member of the Oregon State Bar House of Delegates, and a prior chairperson of the Oregon State Bar Client Security Fund, which serves as a fund of grace for clients that have lost money as a result of an attorney’s dishonest conduct.
+He is also a previous member of the Florida Bar Journal and News editorial board, as well as the Florida Bar Clients’ Security Fund.

 Mr. Stamm received his bachelor’s degree from Pomona College, and his law degree summa cum laude from the University of Miami School of Law.
 While in law school, Mr. Stamm served as articles and comments editor for the University of Miami Law Review and was a member of the Order of the Coif.

-Mr. Stamm is licensed to practice in state and federal courts in Oregon and Florida.
+Mr. Stamm is licensed to practice in state and federal courts in Oregon, Washington, and Florida.